 Buffalo Bill Cody Scenic Byway

 The Buffalo Bill Cody Scenic Byway, U.S. 14/16/20, follows the North Fork of the Shoshone River through scenic Wapiti Valley to the East Entrance of Yellowstone National Park.
-The 27 miles of paved scenic byway start about 25 miles west of Cody at the Shoshone National Forest border.
+The 27 miles of paved Scenic Byway start about 25 miles west of Cody at the Shoshone National Forest border.
 Normal driving time from the forest boundary to the Park is approximately 45 minutes.
-The byway is open to traffic year round, but the east entrance into Yellowstone closes to vehicles the first Monday of November.
+The byway is open to traffic year round, but the East Entrance into Yellowstone closes the first Monday of November.

 Along the Way